TerraFusion/basicFusion/README.md

 ### Compilation

 The following steps need to be followed to compile the BF program:
 1. Compile the required HDF4 4.2.13 and HDF5 1.8.16 from source, linking against system zlib and, optionally, szip.
-2. Copy one of the provided BW makefiles under `basicFusion/Makefiles` to the `basicFusion` directory.
-Modify the Makefile to point to your user-installed HDF4 and HDF5 libraries.
-3. Ensure gcc is being used to compile and link.
-Do *not* use the `cc` wrapper as recommended by Blue Waters.
+This should have been accomplished with configureEnv.sh.
+2. `cp basicFusion/Makefiles/Makefile.bwStatic basicFusion/Makefile`.
+Modify the variables in Makefile under `MODIFY THIS VARIABLE` as indicated by the comments.
-4. Run `make`
+3. Run `make`

-Compilation will likely not succeed on the first try, so some tinkering may need to be done.
+Compilation will likely not succeed on the first try, so some tinkering with makefiles and libraries may need to be done.

 Please see KNOWN ISSUES for issues specific to compiling the BF program.